Small hike in the Park of Tijuca, ideal for people who like to walk, but not too much, this visit is perfect.

 "A Trilha dos Estudantes" : it's easy to access, locomotion and orientation.
-As its name suggests, it is designed for educational use that can be achieved by children.
-Road signs along the way provide information and curiosities about the flora of the Tijuca National Park.
-During the walk, visitors can contemplate different attractions of the park.
+As its name suggests, it is designed for educational use that can be realized by children.
+Road signs along the way provide information and curiosity about the flora of Tijuca National Park.
+During the walk, visitors can contemplate different park attractions.
 At the beginning of the track, going up the "Rio Tijuca", there is the "Cascatinha Taunay".
 A little further, you come across benches that were discovered in the nineteenth century.
 After that, visitors will find the graceful "Capela Mayrink".
-Finally, visitors can see the permanent exhibition "a forest in the metropolis" at the Visitor Center, the final destination of the track.
+Finally, visitors can see the permanent exhibition "A Forest in the Metropolis" at the Visitor Center, the final destination of the track.

-Located in the middle of the forest, the pink color enchants visitors to the Tijuca Park.
+Located in the middle of the forest, the pink color enchants visitors of the Tijuca Park.
 It was built in 1855 by Viscount Antonio Souto Alves, owner of Fazenda Boa Vista.
-At first, she received the name of Our Lady of Bethlehem; in 1896, it was renamed Mayrink Chapel after the area was sold to Councilor Francisco de Paula Mayrink.
-The painter has made four paintings for the chapel entitled "Notre-Dame-du-Mont-Carmel with baby Jesus on his lap", "Saint-Simon", "Saint-John of the Cross"; and "Purgatory".
+At first, she received the name of Our Lady of Bethlehem; in 1896, she was renamed Mayrink Chapel after the area was sold to councilor Francisco de Paula Mayrink.
+The painter has made four paintings for the chapel entitled: Â« Our Lady of Mount Carmel with the baby Jesus on His Knees Â», Â« Saint-Simon Â», Â« St. John of the Cross Â», Â« Purgatory Â».
 Today, the originals are in the custody of the National Museum of Fine Arts.
 The Mayrink Chapel is near the Visitor Center.

-"A Cascata Gabriela" : trail called "Caminho da Saudade".
-Importantly, bathing is not allowed on site.
+"A Cascata Gabriela" : path called "Caminho da Saudade".
+Importantly, bathing is not allowed on this site.

-"Cascata Gabriela" is one of the most charming places in the Tijuca National Park.
-Dazzled by the beauty of the waterfall, Baron's sister of "Escragnolle Gabriela Herm├şnia", was one of the local inhabitants.
+"Cascata Gabriela" is one of the most charming places in Tijuca National Park.
+Dazzled by the beauty of the waterfall, the sister of Baron de "Escragnolle Gabriela HermÃnia", was one of the local inhabitants.
 To honor his sister, the Baron has named the "Cascata Gabriela".